Devin Hester: 2010 season

-2011—2013 seasons
+2011 season

 Prior to the 2011 season, the NFL passed a new rule that moved kickoffs to the 35-yard line from the 30-yard line.
 The change was a result of a player safety initiative to reduce injuries during kick-offs.
 The rule change directly resulted in a higher number of touchbacks and fewer returns.
-Hester commented on the situation stating, “They got a couple touchbacks but you’ve still got guys bringing it out and at the end of the day that rule is pointless.”
+Hester commented on the situation stating, "They got a couple touchbacks but you've still got guys bringing it out and at the end of the day that rule is pointless."

 On October 2, 2011, Hester became the NFL's all-time leader in punt return touchdowns with 11 when he returned a punt 69 yards for a touchdown against the Carolina Panthers surpassing Eric Metcalf's record.
 On October 16, Hester returned a kickoff for a 98-yard touchdown against the Minnesota Vikings.
 On November 13, Hester returned a punt 82 yards for a touchdown against the Detroit Lions.
+He was ranked 48th by his fellow players on the NFL Top 100 Players of 2012.

+2012 season

 On April 30, 2012, Bears offensive coordinator Mike Tice and general manager Phil Emery announced that Hester's role would be reduced down to at least 4th-string, and Tice mentioned that the Bears would utilize Hester in a series of plays called the "Hester Package", instead of an every-down receiver.
-In the season, Hester caught 23 passes, a career low, while only catching one touchdown, which occurred in Week 4 against the Dallas Cowboys.
-He also failed to return a kick/punt for a touchdown, and ranked 22nd in punt return average during 2012.
-After Lovie Smith's firing on December 31, Hester stated that he considered retirement, though he tweeted that his consideration was not related to Smith.
+In the season, Hester caught 23 passes while only catching one touchdown, which occurred in week 4 against the Dallas Cowboys.
+He also failed to return a kick/punt for a touchdown and ranked 22nd in punt return average during 2012.
+After Smith's firing on December 31, Hester stated that he considered retirement, though he tweeted that his consideration was not related to Smith.